Pharmacist Involvement Improves Glycemic Outcomes With CGMs

 Interdisciplinary teams can help improve glycemic outcomes for patients with diabetes using continuous glucose monitoring (CGM), according to results of a study published in Diabetes Spectrum.
 Investigators stated that certified diabetes care and education specialists and clinical pharmacists are essential members of diabetes care teams.1

 Patient education is an important part of improving outcomes while using CGMs.
 According to the American Pharmacists Association, pharmacists need to be educated on CGM devices and how to interpret their data to help guide patients who are new to these systems.
-Student pharmacists may learn how to use CGMs in their courses and practicing pharmacists should continue to get education on newer systems and how to best help patients.3
+Student pharmacists may learn how to use CGMs in their courses, and practicing pharmacists should continue to learn about newer systems and how to best help patients.3

 In the current study, investigators aimed to repeat the success of a previous study examining CGMs combined with team-based care in lowering glucose over a 3-month period.
-The new study included an intensive program using a weekly review of CGM data for lowering glucose levels at 3 months and if the results would be maintained at 6 months.1
+The new study included an intensive program using a weekly review of CGM data for lowering glucose levels at 3 months, and whether the results would be maintained at 6 months.1

-Patients enrolled in the study initially met with an endocrinologist, who prescribed a treatment plan, and then met with a clinical pharmacist, who reviewed medication and started counseling on CGMs.
-Then, patients were referred to the diabetes self-management education program that highlighted diet, exercise, medication adherence, and other topics tailored to patients.
-During the first 3 months, patients were contacted by telephone or electronic message weekly from either the pharmacist or physician, which included reviewing CGM data and adjusting pharmacotherapy as needed.
-After 13 weeks, the patients visited their endocrinologist to make adjustments to medication and check their A1c.
+Patients enrolled in the study initially met with an endocrinologist, who prescribed a treatment plan, and then with a clinical pharmacist, who reviewed medication and started counseling on CGMs.
+Then patients were referred to the diabetes self-management education program that highlighted diet, exercise, medication adherence, and other topics tailored to patients.
+During the first 3 months, patients were contacted by telephone or electronic message weekly by the pharmacist or physician, which included reviewing CGM data and adjusting pharmacotherapy as needed.
+After 13 weeks, the patients visited their endocrinologist to make adjustments to their medication and check their hemoglobin (Hb) A1c levels.
 Patients were then contacted by their pharmacist or physician at monthly intervals for 13 more weeks.1

 REFERENCES